tinyclub/elinux/en/android_portal/software_dev/Android_Build_System/Android_Build_System.md

 where your Java SDK is.
 (Installing a Java SDK is a pre-requisite for building).

-Do this by setting a JAVA\-HOME environment variable.
+Do this by setting a JAVA\_HOME environment variable.

 ### Specifying what to build